openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Obtaining Client Metadata

-Client and the AS utilizing this specification have multiple options to exchange metadata:
+AS utilizing this specification has multiple options to exchange metadata:

 * AS obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
 * Client provides metadata to the AS just-in-time in the Authorization Request using one of the following mechanisms defined in this specification: